He who is brave is free.

 The more we’re exposed to certain kinds of information, the more practice we get processing that information; information that we process faster “feels” right.
 It’s what we’re used to.
 How easily we can process or understand information makes it easy for us to mistake it for the truth.

-Our implicit beliefs are the things that we believe deep in our core, even when we don’t realize it; the famous Implicit Association Test is merely a test of how quickly we connect ideas, like “caramel/Italian army base/our ingroup” and “good.”
+Our implicit beliefs are the things that we believe deep in our core, even when we don’t realize it; the famous Implicit Association Test is merely a test of how quickly we connect ideas, like “white/black/our ingroup” and “good.”

 Information that is inline with our pre-existing beliefs becomes easier to process, so we begin actively seeking it out, and ignoring contradictory information.
 In other words, certain marbles are always easier for us to pick up.
 If we actively dislike “the Army/feminists/vanilla,” the second we see anything that reminds us of this information, we disregard it.